Skip to main content

 The cost of attendance can be found on this chart Cost of Attendance: Graduate Student.
 Tuition and fees are subject to change each new academic year.

 Depending on the prior academic preparation and experience, there are possible pathways to bridge from a non-engineering undergraduate degree to a master’s degree in civil engineering.
 The key purpose of the bridging includes: 1) to develop the necessary fundamental engineering knowledge to be prepared for graduate engineering courses; and 2) to build up sufficient engineering credit hours.
 With these considerations in mind, we have suggested lists of science/math and engineering courses for each area of concentration (e.g., transportation engineering, structural engineering, etc.).
-You can find that suggest list of background courses here: go.ncsu.edu/nonengineering.
+You can find that suggested list of background courses here: go.ncsu.edu/nonengineering.

 Yes, both thesis and non-thesis programs are considered to be in the STEM field.

 We fund a small percentage of our graduate students generally in the form of a Research Assistantship (RA) or a Teaching Assistantship (TA).
 International students must take and pass an NC State University speaking test before they can apply for a TA.
 RAs are available from individual faculty and vary according to the active grants and contracts that the faculty member has at any particular time.
-You may go to the Research link at our departmental web site and review our faculty interests.
+You may go to the Research link on our departmental website and review our faculty interests.
 You may then contact those faculty members whose technical interests overlap with your own and inquire directly about possible research opportunities.
 Generally, TAs and RAs are not granted to non-thesis students.
 Funding decisions are usually made after admission.

 Statements of Purpose can go over the word count limit within reason.

 Yes, official scores are required during the application review process.
-An application will not be considered complete until officials scores have been received and usually not released to the department for review until complete.
+An application will not be considered complete until official scores have been received and usually not released to the department for review until complete.
 If an application is reviewed with only unofficial scores, a decision will not be made or submitted to the Graduate School without official test scores.

 Academic Category

-Current students must see, speak to, and/or email with their academic adviser before the term advising hold will be lifted.
+Current students must see, speak to, and/or email their academic adviser before the term advising hold will be lifted.
 If there is no adviser assigned to you, please contact the GSC (Jodie Gregoritsch at jagrego2@gmail.com) about being assigned an adviser.
-A registration memo for each semester is posted on CCEE Graduate Student Central
+A registration memo for each semester is posted on the CCEE Graduate Student Central

 Students must be enrolled in Nine (9) hours every semester.
 Once students have reached the required hours for their degree (30-31 for masters & 72 for doctoral), they will be considered full-time until they complete their thesis or dissertation provided they enroll for at least three (3) hours.
 If students are unsure, they can (1) check their PackPortal for the number of completed hours or (2) ask the Graduate Program Coordinator (Jodie).